The Benefits of Daylighting

 Second, LEED and the WELL Building Standard examine indoor environmental quality issues related to occupant welfare.
 WELL, a certification tool to assess health and well-being in buildings, delves deeper into the details of the impacts of daylighting on people, but both programs address similar concerns about daylighting based on research and standards.
 WELL offers credits directly related to spectral content and amount of light delivered in a daylighting design for circadian activation.

 The goal is to use natural daylight to enhance and stimulate indoor environments while balancing performance, value and aesthetics.
-There is a strong focus on prioritizing the appropriate control of light color and intensity, which studies show benefits people’s natural biological circadian rhythms.
+There is a strong focus on prioritizing the appropriate lighting control in color and intensity, which studies show benefits people’s natural biological circadian rhythms.
 Kalwall offers many daylighting solutions to meet these needs, including clearspan™ roof systems, commercial skylights, curtain wall systems, facades and more.

 Dr. Steven W. Lockley, Ph.D., a neuroscientist affiliated with Brigham and Women’s Hospital and Harvard Medical School, directly connects building lighting design and people’s responses to lighting.